Solar Neutrino Observables Sensitive to Matter Effects: Constraints on by Solar Neutrino Observables

 To have a feeling on to what extent constraint on $A_{MSW}$ can be tightened by possible future measurement, we extend the simple-minded model discussed in Sec.~\ref{current}, but with further simplification of assuming $A_{MSW} = 1$ as the best fit.
 Let us assume that the day-night asymmetry $A_{DN}^{ES}$ can be determined with $(2/N)$\% accuracy, an evidence for the day-night asymmetry at $N \sigma$ CL.
 Then, the appropriate model $\Delta \chi^2$ is given under the same approximations as in Sec.~\ref{current} as $\Delta \chi^2 = N^2 \left( A_{MSW} - 1 \right)^2$.
 We boldly assume that the day-night asymmetry at $3 \sigma$ CL would be a practical goal in SK.
 It predicts $\Delta \chi^2 = 9 \left( A_{MSW} - 1 \right)^2$, which means that $A_{MSW}$ can be constrained to the accuracy of 33\% uncertainty at 1$\sigma$ CL.

 Now, we give the result based on the real simulation of data.
 The black dotted line in Fig.~\ref{Deltachi2} show the constraint on $A_{MSW}$ obtained by future $3 \sigma$ CL measurement of the day-night asymmetry, which is added to the present solar neutrino data.
-As we see, the day-night asymmetry is very sensitive to the matter potential despite our modest assumption of $3 \sigma$ CL measurement of $A_{DN}^{ES}$.
-The obtained constraint on $A_{MSW}$ is: $A_{MSW} = 1.17^{-0.21}_{+0.26} (^{-0.51}_{+0.81})$ at 1$\sigma$ (3$\sigma$) CL.
+As we see, the day-night asymmetry is very sensitive to the matter potential despite our modest assumption of $3 \sigma$ CL measurement of $A_{DN}^{ES}$.\footnote{ Given the powerfulness of the day-night asymmetry for constraining $A_{MSW}$, it is highly desirable to measure it at higher CL in the future.
+Of course, it would be a challenging task, and probably requires a megaton class water Cherenkov or large volume liquid scintillator detectors with solar neutrino detection capability.
+They include, for example, Hyper-Kamiokande \cite{Hyper-K}, UNO \cite{UNO}, or the ones described in \cite{LAGUNA}. } The obtained constraint on $A_{MSW}$ is: $A_{MSW} = 1.17^{-0.21}_{+0.26} (^{-0.51}_{+0.81})$ at 1$\sigma$ (3$\sigma$) CL.
 The obtained upper bound on $A_{MSW}$ is actually stronger than the one expected by our simple-minded model $\Delta \chi^2$.
 Apart from the shift of the bast fit to a larger value of $A_{MSW}$, the behavior of $\Delta \chi^2$ is more like $\Delta \chi^2 \approx 14 \left( A_{MSW} - 1 \right)^2$ in the region $A_{MSW} > 1$.
 It can also been seen in Fig.~\ref{Deltachi2} that the upper bound on $A_{MSW}$ due to the day-night asymmetry at 3$\sigma$ CL (black dotted line) is stronger than the one from combined analysis of all the expected measurements of the shape of the spectrum (red dashed line) discussed at the end of Sec.~\ref{low-E}.

-Given the powerfulness of the day-night asymmetry for constraining $A_{MSW}$, it is highly desirable to measure it at higher CL in the future.
-Of course, it would be a challenging task, and probably requires a megaton class water Cherenkov or large volume liquid scintillator detectors with solar neutrino detection capability.
-They include, for example, Hyper-Kamiokande \cite{Hyper-K}, UNO \cite{UNO}, or the ones described in \cite{LAGUNA}.